 Sharding is the process of breaking up large tables into smaller chunks called shards that are spread across multiple servers.
 Sharding is also referred to as horizontal partitioning, and a shard is essentially a horizontal data partition that contains a subset of the total data set, and hence is responsible for serving a portion of the overall workload.
-The idea is to distribute data that can’t fit on a single node onto a cluster of database nodes.
+The idea is to distribute data that cannot fit on a single node onto a cluster of database nodes.
 The distinction between horizontal and vertical comes from the traditional tabular view of a database.
-A database can be split vertically — storing different table columns in a separate database, or horizontally — storing rows of the same table in multiple database nodes.
+A database can be split vertically, where different table columns are stored in a separate database, or horizontally , where rows of the same table are stored in multiple database nodes.

-YugabyteDB currently supports two ways of sharding data - hash (aka consistent hash) sharding and range sharding.
+YugabyteDB currently supports two ways of sharding data: hash (also known as consistent hash) sharding and range sharding.

-With (consistent) hash sharding, data is evenly and randomly distributed across shards using a sharding algorithm.
-Each row of the table is placed into a shard determined by computing a consistent hash on the shard column values of that row.
-This is shown in the following illustration:
+With hash sharding, data is evenly and randomly distributed across shards using a sharding algorithm.
+Each row of the table is placed into a shard determined by computing a hash on the shard column values of that row, as per the following illustration:

 The hash space for hash-sharded YugabyteDB tables is the 2-byte range from 0x0000 to 0xFFFF.
 Such a table may therefore have at most 64K tablets.
 This should be sufficient in practice even for very large data sets or cluster sizes.
-As an example, for a table with 16 tablets the overall hash space [0x0000 to 0xFFFF) is divided into 16 sub-ranges, one for each tablet: [0x0000, 0x1000), [0x1000, 0x2000), … , [0xF000, 0xFFFF].
-Read and write operations are processed by converting the primary key into an internal key and its hash value, and determining what tablet the operation should be routed to, as demonstrated in the following illustration:
+As an example, for a table with sixteen tablets the overall hash space [0x0000 to 0xFFFF) is divided into sixteen subranges, one for each tablet: [0x0000, 0x1000), [0x1000, 0x2000), … , [0xF000, 0xFFFF].
+Read and write operations are processed by converting the primary key into an internal key and its hash value, and determining to which tablet the operation should be routed, as demonstrated in the following illustration:

 CREATE TABLE customers ( customer_id bpchar NOT NULL, company_name character varying(40) NOT NULL, contact_name character varying(30), contact_title character varying(30), address character varying(60), city character varying(15), region character varying(15), postal_code character varying(10), country character varying(15), phone character varying(24), fax character varying(24), PRIMARY KEY (customer_id HASH) );

-- YCQL tables can be created with hash sharding only, hence an explict syntax for setting hash sharding is not necessary.
+The following example shows a YCQL table created with hash sharding only, (an explict syntax for setting hash sharding is not necessary):

 CREATE TABLE items ( supplier_id INT, item_id INT, supplier_name TEXT STATIC, item_name TEXT, PRIMARY KEY((supplier_id), item_id) );

 Performing range queries could be inefficient.
-Examples of range queries are finding rows greater than a lower bound or less than an upper bound (as opposed to point lookups).
+Examples of such queries are finding rows greater than a lower bound or less than an upper bound (as opposed to point lookups).

 CREATE TABLE order_details ( order_id smallint NOT NULL, product_id smallint NOT NULL, unit_price real NOT NULL, quantity smallint NOT NULL, discount real NOT NULL, PRIMARY KEY (order_id ASC, product_id), FOREIGN KEY (product_id) REFERENCES products, FOREIGN KEY (order_id) REFERENCES orders );